wpilibsuite/frc-docs/source/docs/software/advanced-controls/introduction/introduction-to-pid.rst

 What is a PID Controller?
 -------------------------

-The PID controller is a commonly used feedback controller consisting of proportional, integral, and derivative terms, hence the name.
+The PID controller is a common :ref:`feedback controller<docs/software/advanced-controls/introduction/approaches-to-ctrl-sys-design:Incorporating FeedBack>` consisting of proportional, integral, and derivative terms, hence the name.
 This article will build up the definition of a PID controller term by term while trying to provide some intuition for how each of them behaves.

 First, we'll get some nomenclature for PID controllers out of the way.
 The :term:`reference` is called the setpoint (the desired position) and the :term:`output` is called the :term:`process variable` (the measured position).
 Below are some common variable naming conventions for relevant quantities.